hppr-dev/docs-bash-task-master/docs/walkthrough.md

 }
 ```

-Finally we can update our stop task to stop all of the containers:
+Finally we can update the stop task to stop all of the containers:

 ``` bash
 task_stop() {